The holiday is right around the corner!

 - Have your child write a letter to Santa.

-- Your child can put in an envelope addressed to the North Pole.
+- Your child can put it in an envelope addressed to the North Pole.

 - Tell your child that you’ll mail it for them.